itsjameshan/tweet-gary/README.md

 #### Pandas interactive dashboard

 Run the `app.py` script.
-The app will load data from the postgresql DB, and show
+The app will load data from the postgresql, and show
 * **Number of tweets** in a period of time,
 * The users **followers numbers**,
 * **Tweets content** when used garyvee hashtag,